bomb2peng/DFGC_starterkit/README.md

 * **test-list.txt**: This is the testing video set used for evaluation. *submit_image_list.txt* images are extracted from this set.
 Do NOT use this set for training detection models or model validation.

+## Coming Soon... ##
+* The sample submission for the detection track (code and model).
+* The training codes of a baseline Xception model for detection track.